ZexiXin/CYBR8420/Code analysis for Software Security Engineering.md

 #### Planned or ongoing contributions to the upstream open-source project (documentation, design changes, code changes, communications, etc.) These can be based on any of the prior assignments in the class.

+Based on what we have analyzed so far, the Croc itself does exist few security issues need us to focus on.
+Hence, we plan to contribute some possible design changes like adding the user authentication process, specify file size boundary, or even use unpredictable passcode generation algorithm to the Crco developers.

 ### Collaborations: